 Usually, you start out as a business or sales development representative.
 Then, if you hit your quota enough months or quarters in a row, you get promoted to Account Executive (AE) Then, after a few years of serving as an AE, you have the opportunity to become a Sales Director, Sales Manager, or an Enterprise Account Executive.

-Software companies want to promote their high-performing sales reps because they want them working their biggest accounts and using their talents to do the most valuable actions.
+Software companies want to promote their high-performing sales reps because they want them to work their biggest accounts and use their talents to do the most valuable actions.

 So, if you hit your numbers, don’t expect to spend more than 1.5 years in a business development role.
 And if you do, ask for a promotion, or switch companies, because something’s awry there.